aniamarkh/weather-forecast/README.md

 - **UV Index Chart**: Displays a chart of the UV index for the current day and provides a clear overview of UV risk levels throughout the day.

 - **3 Day Forecast:** Provides a concise 3-day weather forecast to help users plan ahead.

+- **Accessibility**: All important information can be read by screen readers and the app is navigable using keyboard tabs.

+- **Mobile-first approach**: app is optimized for mobile devices but also works well on larger screens.

 ## Technologies Used